If you’ve got the type of hair that doesn’t hold much volume, you know the struggle all too well.

 If you want to wear a style other than just stick straight hair, you’re gonna have to tease and spray for hours just to get a style that will maybe hold up 30 minutes before deflating.

-The VOLOOM is a one of a kind hair styling tool, that was designed specifically to add beautiful volume to your medium length to long hair.
-Instead of using a ton of products like hair spray which can actually weigh down your hair after a while, the VOLOOM creates natural looking “volume pockets”.
+The Voloom is a one-of-a-kind hair styling tool, that was designed specifically to add beautiful volume to your medium-length to long hair.
+Instead of using a ton of products like hair spray which can actually weigh down your hair after a while, the Voloom creates natural-looking “volume pockets”.

-The VOLOOM works to lift the top layer of your locks away from the scalp.
+The Voloom works to lift the top layer of your locks away from the scalp.
 Because it separates and lifts individual strands, it creates the look of healthy hair with gorgeous natural volume.

-How Does VOLOOM Work?
+How Does Voloom Work?

-How To Use The VOLOOM Review
+How To Use The Voloom

-The VOLOOM has a digital temperature setting, so you’ll need to turn it on, and set your range before beginning.
+The Voloom has a digital temperature setting, so you’ll need to turn it on and set your range before beginning.
 They suggest you follow these guidelines depending on your hair type.

-- Fine, thin or damaged hair: 320-350 degrees F
+- Fine, thin, or damaged hair: 320-350 degrees F

 - Normal, medium, healthy hair: 350-370 degrees F

-- Thick, coarse or curly hair: 370-390 degrees F
+- Thick, coarse, or curly hair: 370-390 degrees F

 My hair has been damaged from bleaching, so to play it safe I left it at 330 degrees.
-Since VOLOOM is not meant to be used on the top layer of hair, but on the lower layers, you’ll need to begin by clipping the top layer to one side.
+Since Voloom is not meant to be used on the top layer of hair, but on the lower layers, you’ll need to begin by clipping the top layer to one side.
 Once you’ve gathered up the hair you’ll be working with, it’s time to go to town!

 You need to open and reclamp the iron each time, not slide it down as you would a flat iron.
-I stopped about three fourths of the way down my hair, since I wanted the tips to be sleeker.
-Since I wanted only a slight lift up, I just did one lower layer of my hair.
+I stopped about three-fourths of the way down my hair since I wanted the tips to be sleeker.
+Since I wanted only a slight lift-up, I just did one lower layer of my hair.
 If you want to step up the volume, you can separate hair into multiple lower sections, but remember to leave that sleek outer layer to enhance your look.

-Something else I wanted to mention in this VOLOOM review is that if you ever think it’s a little too much volume for your liking, you can always step it back down a notch.
-For areas that are too big, you simply grab a brush, and gently brush out those areas.
+Something else I wanted to mention in this Voloom review is that if you ever think it’s a little too much volume for your liking, you can always step it back down a notch.
+For areas that are too big, you simply grab a brush and gently brush out those areas.
 This technique will soften up those “volume pockets” and bring you back to a more subtle look.

-I also used the VOLOOM to tease the crown of my head for some added volume.
+I also used the Voloom to tease the crown of my head for some added volume.
 It gave off a great chic sixties vibe, and I couldn’t believe how much easier it was than tugging and pulling with a comb ( the traditional teasing method).
-I was happy that my hair style lasted all evening long, with just a little spritz of flexible hair spray.
+I was happy that my hairstyle lasted all evening long, with just a little spritz of flexible hair spray.
 I recommend using a flex hold so you don’t have a stiff helmet hair look.

-The VOLOOM seems to work best on sleek straight hair styles, or loose beach wavy hair.
-By keeping the top layer perfectly in tact, and moving it out of the way to volumize the lower strands, hair will hold volume much longer than it would with just hair products.
+The Voloom seems to work best on sleek straight hairstyles, or loose beach wavy hair.
+By keeping the top layer perfectly intact, and moving it out of the way to volumize the lower strands, hair will hold volume much longer than it would with just hair products.